Black Hole Weather Forecasting with Deep Learning: A Pilot Study: Data

-Each density map has a resolution of $400 \times 200$ pixels in polar coordinates ($N_r \times N_\theta$).
-We use a non-uniform mesh which increases the resolution for smaller values of $r$, i.e., the closer to the BH (AN).
-From the point of view of computer vision DL applications, this is a novelty since they usually represent images or videos as regular, uniform grids.
+The calculations are performed in a fixed mesh extending up to $10^4 R_s$ with a resolution of $400 \times 200$ cells in polar coordinates ($N_r \times N_\theta$).
+We use a non-uniform mesh with higher resolution towards smaller radii $r$.
+Regarding the computational mesh as an image is a novelty from the point of view of computer vision DL applications, since they usually represent images or videos using regular, uniform grids.

+The inner and outer boundary conditions correspond to ``outflow'' boundaries, where all gradients are zero.
+A total of nine simulations were performed with durations ranging from $8 \times 10^4 M$ to $8 \times 10^5 M$ which are extremely long for today's standards and comparable to the viscous time at the midpoint of the torus.
+The simulations differ in the their angular momentum distribution and amount of shear stress.
+In this work, the density maps from the simulations are the training dataset for the ML algorithms.